Nerdmaster/dmo-node/README.md

 Do **not** expose port 6433 to anything you don't implicitly trust.
 Even with a strong RPC user / password combo this can be risky if you don't know what you're doing.
-For instance, it's fine to exposing 6433 using firewall rules to only allow your IP address in, the use this node to mine.
+For instance, it's fine to expose 6433, then use firewall rules to only allow your IP address in -- this could allow you to use this node for mining from external systems.
 But if you mess up those firewall rules and somebody spams your node... well, ye be warned.

 # Using the Command-Line Interface